-The instructions are taken from the GT.M Acculturation Workshop.
-They have been only slightly modified.
+These instructions are a slightly modified version from the GT.M Acculturation Workshop.

 apt install fis-gtm.

-The installation script, gtminstall, is downloads and installs the current GT.M release.
-From http://sourceforge.net/projects/fis-gtm/files/GT.M%20Installer, download the latest version of the GT.M installer (currently version 0.13) into a temporary directory, either using a browser, or a program such as wget, and execute it.
+Download the installation script, gtminstall, to install the current GT.M release.
+Download and execute the latest version of the GT.M installer (currently version 0.13) from http://sourceforge.net/projects/fis-gtm/files/GT.M%20Installer into a temporary directory, using either a browser or a program such as wget.

-Depending on your network configuration the wget command may need environment variables to be set to go through proxy servers, and the sudo command may require the -E option to pass your shell environment to root process invoked by the sudo.
+Note: depending on your network configuration, the wget command may need environment variables to be set to go through proxy servers, and the sudo command may require the -E option to pass your shell environment to the root process invoked by the sudo.

 $ mkdir /tmp/tmp $ cd /tmp/tmp /tmp/tmp$ wget http://sourceforge.net/projects/fis-gtm/files/GT.M%20Installer/v0.13/gtminstall ... /tmp/tmp$ chmod +x gtminstall /tmp/tmp$ sudo ./gtminstall --utf8 default [sudo] password for gtmuser: /tmp/tmp$ ls -l /usr/lib/fis-gtm total 12 dr-xr-xr-x 5 root root 8192 Nov 13 10:57 V6.2-000_x86_64 /tmp/tmp$ cd $

 These instructions are based on V6.2-000; you can use it or any more recent GT.M release.
 Download GT.M for 64-bit GNU/Linux on the x86_64 platform from SourceForge to a temporary directory, e.g., /tmp, with the wget program: